Investment Trusts Vs ETFs

 • Invests in a diversified portfolio of at least 25 investment companies/trusts that have underlying investment exposures across a range of geographic regions and sectors.

 All of these investment trusts were available to buy on Degiro for Irish customers when we checked.
-(April 2024) .
+(Oct 2024) .
+Please note that Investing involves risk of loss.

 Fees on Degiro When Buying Investment Trust Shares